emmericp/ixy/README.md

 The code often references sections in the [Intel 82599 datasheet](https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/82599-10-gbe-controller-datasheet.pdf) or the [VirtIO specification](http://docs.oasis-open.org/virtio/virtio/v1.0/virtio-v1.0.pdf), so keep them open while reading the code.
 You will be surprised how simple a full driver for a network card can be.

+Don't like C?
+We also have [implementations in other languages](https://github.com/ixy-languages/ixy-languages) including Rust, Go, Haskell, and OCaml.

 # Features